codahale/veil/docs/manual.md

 ## Decrypting A Message

-To decrypt a message, you'll need the key path of the public key the message was encrypted for, the encrypted message, and the sender's public key:
+To decrypt a message, you'll need the encrypted message and the sender's public key:

 ```shell
 veil decrypt -k ./my-private-key \